REM observatory is placed in the Chilean premises of ESO and therefore must follow the disposition

 Although the granting of long-term status by the TAC does carry with it a commitment for observing time in future semesters, the INAF-TAC reserves the right to terminate long-term status on the advice of the TAC if insufficient information concerning the progress of the project has been supplied.

-The focal plane instruments ROSS2, REMIR can be normally used at the same time.
+The focal plane instruments ROS2, REMIR can be normally used at the same time.

 The minimum exposure time for REMIR is 0.8 sec.
 Normally the standard REMIR observation unit is

-composed of 5 shifted images (40 pixels) inorder to be able to
+composed of 5 shifted images (about 20 pixels or 25 arcsec) in order to be able to

 subtract the proper sky.
 For extened object this is not correct and users should foresee

 For this reason the REMIR integration time is usually 5*DIT, thus with a minimum of 4.0 sec.